Maxen97/chrom-modelling/README.md

-# chrom-modelling
+# Chromatography modeling
-This program can be used to model chromatography processes.
+This is a simple chromatography sandbox simulator.

+Please be aware that development is ongoing.